MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 ## Summary and additional resources

-In this exercise, you explored the first run experience of Microsoft Copilot for Security, provisioned capacity, and explored the standalone and embedded experiences of Copilot.
+In this exercise, you explored the first run experience of Microsoft Security Copilot, provisioned capacity, and explored the standalone and embedded experiences of Copilot.
 You investigated an incident in Microsoft Defender XDR, explored the incident summary, device summary, script analysis, and more.
 You also pivoted your investigation to the standalone experience and used the pin board as a way to share details of your investigation with your colleagues.

 To run additional Microsoft Security Copilot use case simulations, browse to [Explore Microsoft Security Copilot use case simulations](/training/modules/security-copilot-exercises/)